Sky Sports: get it cheaper

 Take note here: BT's Unlimited Infinity 1 (reviewed fully here) pips the rest in terms of price - and can offer speeds of up to 52Mb - but BT only offer Sky Sports 1 and 2, while the others offer at least six of Sky's Sports channels.

 BT, Sky and TalkTalk fibre broadband are also available at up to 76Mb, with prices rising to reflect the speed boost.

 Note also that we've included two Virgin Media packages, both representing a significant upgrade.

-The first option we've included is their Fun Bundle (previously the Big Fun Bundle), which offers more than 190 channels and up to 200Mb broadband.
+The first option we've included is their Fun Bundle (previously the Big Fun Bundle), which offers more than 190 channels and up to 100Mb broadband.

 The second option gives fewer TV channels - but still more than 150 - and includes the ISP's up to 300Mb broadband deal - currently the fastest widely available fibre in the UK (see our full review).

 And yet they're both within £10 of the price of Sky's 38Mb deal - and with the Mix TV deal, people can bring the monthly total down by taking one of Virgin's slower fibre deals.